nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [SwifCron](https://github.com/MihaelIsaev/SwifCron) - Simple pure swift cron expression parser.
 - [OpenAI](https://github.com/MacPaw/OpenAI) - Swift package for OpenAI public API.
 - [swift-filestream](https://github.com/tetsuok/swift-filestream) - File stream APIs for reading from or writing to files on Linux and macOS.
+- [OpenAIKit](https://github.com/dylanshine/openai-kit) - Swift package used to communicate with the OpenAI API.

 ## Other (not lib)